-Based out of Alaska, Seward Ship’s Drydock was one the many shipyards that saw a surge in business for needed vessel repair.
-Seward Ship’s Drydock opened in the 1970s, but it was still during a time when asbestos was used, even though many reports of its toxic nature were already made public.
-In addition, workers at the shipyard worked on older ships that were filled with asbestos.
-This left a plethora of workers at risk for life-threatening illnesses.
+Seward Ship’s Drydock opened in the 1970s, during a time when asbestos was used, even though many reports of its toxic nature were already made public.
+Workers at the shipyard worked on older ships that were built with asbestos products.
+This left many workers at risk for life-threatening illnesses.

 In 1979, Seward Ship’s Drydock leased a marine railway facility at Lowell Point.
-They rebuilt the 300 ton facility and stayed in operations until 1985, when the company began offering services to vessels at the Seward Marine Industrial Center.
+They rebuilt the 300-ton facility and stayed in operations until 1985.
+Afterward, the company began offering services to vessels at the Seward Marine Industrial Center.

-Similar to many other shipyards in the past, workers at Seward’s Ship Drydock were exposed daily to asbestos.
-The asbestos exposure mainly came from old ships that were littered with asbestos.
+Similar to other past shipyards, workers at Seward Ship’s Drydock were exposed daily to asbestos.
+The exposure mainly came from old ships that were littered with asbestos.

-Since the shipyard repaired older vessels that were made with asbestos, workers at Seward’s Ship Drydock faced constant risk of developing a toxic illness as the worked in boiler rooms, repaired floor panels and ceilings, and repaired insulation.
+Since the shipyard repaired older vessels that were made with asbestos, workers at Seward Ship’s Drydock faced constant risk of developing a toxic illness as they worked in boiler rooms, repaired floor panels and ceilings, and repaired insulation.

 Additional Help and Resources for Asbestos Victims